mckgar/battleship/README.md

-Project goal is to create the game battleship where the human player can play against an AI opponent.
+Game of battleship where a player can play against an AI.

+Place ships by dragging and dropping top/left-most square.
+Rotate ships by clicking top/left-most square.